The Ultimate Guide to Ice Dams

 Proper insulation also means that the heat in your home is not escaping through the roof, which means that your home will feel warmer.
 When your home feels warmer, you’re less likely to crank up the heat and therefore, you might even cut back on your heating bill!
 It’s a win-win.

-- If it’s already winter, make a note of the places around the exterior of your home where you see that the snow is not melting consistently.
+- If it’s already cold, make a note of the places around the exterior of your home where you see that the snow is not melting consistently.
 Do you see open pockets of roof begin to show in the snow.
 Do you see areas on the edge of your roof where ice dams are forming?
 These are clear signs you need more insulation.
 These observations will help you to find where you need to emphasize proper ventilation and insulation.

 - The first place within to insulate within your home is the attic.
 Make sure that any doors or windows in your attic are properly lined with weather stripping.
 You can also cover your attic access point – this is likely where the most heat is escaping up into your attic and roof area.